NORi: An ML-Augmented Ocean Boundary Layer Parameterization: ``NO'': Using neural networks to capture nonlocal entrainment

 \subsection{Neural ODEs: online calibration to promote accuracy, generalizability, and stability}

-The boundary layer models consist of a system of neural ODEs (two velocity components, temperature, and salinity), i.e., ODEs with embedded neural networks.
+The 1D column model consists of a system of ODEs for two velocity components, temperature, and salinity, with neural networks embedded in the temperature and salinity equations.
 Two separate neural networks that represent the nonlocal turbulent fluxes of temperature and salinity are embedded in their respective equations.
-The neural ODEs (NODEs) are calibrated \textit{a posteriori} to promote numerical stability and generalizability of the solutions, as explained in the introduction.
+The neural ODEs are calibrated \textit{a posteriori} to promote numerical stability and generalizability of the solutions, as explained in the introduction.
 This means that the loss $\mathcal{L}$ is a function of the full time history of the evolving variables rather than the subgrid fluxes.
 Mathematically, for some integration time from $t_0$ to $t_1$ where the variables are time-marched forward,

-where $\boldsymbol{\theta}_T$ and $\boldsymbol{\theta}_S$ are the trainable weights of the neural networks, and the variables in $\mathcal{L}$ are the full time series from $t_0$ to $t_1$ where $t \in [t_0, t_1]$.
+where $\boldsymbol{\theta}_T$ and $\boldsymbol{\theta}_S$ are the trainable weights of the neural networks, and the variables in $\mathcal{L}$ are the full time series from $t_0$ to $t_1$.
 The potential density $\sigma$ is included in the loss because it is a nontrivial function of temperature and salinity due to nonlinearities in the equation of state.

 The neural networks are trained with \textit{a posteriori} calibration.
 We utilize automatic differentiation (AD) to compute how loss changes with respect to the weights of the neural networks.
 AD propagates derivatives through the ODE solver, enabling gradient-based updates to parameters.
 In the context of the parameterization problem addressed in this study, the climate model acts as the forward model, implying that online calibration requires the climate model to be entirely differentiable.
 However, contemporary climate models are not differentiable.
-Additionally, due to its serial-in-time calibration nature, online training requires substantial computational power and memory.
-We describe in the following how we were able to overcome both challenges.
-However, first, we wish to explain why we did not resort to \textit{a priori} calibration, which is a common strategy to simplify the calibration task.
+Additionally, due to the serial-in-time nature of online calibration, training requires substantial computational power and memory.
+Below, we describe how we were able to overcome both challenges.
+First, however, we explain why we did not resort to \textit{a priori} calibration, which is a common strategy to simplify the calibration task.

 \textit{A priori} (or offline) calibration trains the neural networks to match the turbulent fluxes diagnosed from the LES as a function of the inputs with no information about the temporal evolution of the system.
 Mathematically, offline training for our problem would take the form